bnuredini/jodoro/README.md

 ### building the installer for macOS

-If you're on macOS, you can install jodoro under Applications by first creating the installer with `jpackage`:
+If you're on macOS, you can install jodoro under Applications by creating the installer with `jpackage`:

 ```